wborgeaud/eth-proof/README.md

 RPC_URL=YOUR_RPC_URL cargo run --release -- B
 ```

+- Only works for blocks after the Shanghai upgrade `B>17032521`.
-This requires an RPC node that supports `debug_traceTransaction`.
+- Requires an RPC node that supports `debug_traceTransaction`.

 ## TODOs